jentery/mdia200v5/index.md

 4. **[Worksheet 4](https://jentery.github.io/mdia200v5/worksheet4.html)**: 15% of your final grade (due by Monday, December 1st at 10am).
 5. **[Portfolio](https://jentery.github.io/mdia200v5/portfolio.html)**: 25% of your final grade (due by Thursday, December 11th at 10am).

 *Worksheets*: The worksheets will ask you to apply what you're learning in class through a combination of media (audio, images, text, and video).
-A worksheet will never contain more than five prompts, and I will encourage you to use class time to draft your brief responses to them.
+A worksheet will never contain more than six prompts (from which you'll choose four), and I will encourage you to use class time to draft your brief responses to them.
 I will circulate each worksheet well before it's due, and I'll review each prompt in class to ensure it's clear.

 *Portfolio*: You'll conclude MDIA 200 by producing a portfolio that documents what you learned in this course, reflects on that learning, and communicates its significance to someone in particular (e.g., a professor, student, friend, or family member).

 *Brightspace*: Please use Brightspace to submit all your work this term.
 You do not need to purchase any software to use Brightspace, but you will need your UVic NetLink ID, access to the internet, and a computer.
 I cannot accept assignments by email.

-*Feedback*: We will provide brief and focused feedback on worksheets according to grading rubrics.
+*Feedback*: Maya and I will provide brief and focused feedback on worksheets according to grading rubrics.
 Please email me (Jentery, not Maya) or schedule an appointment (F2F or Zoom) to discuss my feedback.
 Again, I respond to emails Monday through Friday, 9am - 5pm, excluding holidays.
 Thanks in advance for your patience.

 # Workload